kosli-dev/cli/docs.kosli.com/content/kosli_overview/what_is_kosli.md

 You can report absolutely anything as evidence.
 If there is no support for your specific type of evidence, you can use [generic evidence type](/client_reference/kosli_pipeline_artifact_report_evidence_generic/).

-Evidences are reported as compliant if Kosli determines them as compliant (e.g. analyzing JUnit or Snyk test results).
-For generic evidences you can implement your own mechanism to determine compliancy status and use `--compliant=false` in your evidence reporting command, if you want to send an evidence as non-compliant.
+Evidence is reported as compliant if Kosli determines it as compliant (e.g. analyzing JUnit or Snyk test results).
+For generic evidence you can implement your own mechanism to determine compliancy status and use `--compliant=false` in your evidence reporting command, if you want to send an evidence as non-compliant.

-There are a number of types of evidences with dedicated support:
+There are a number of types of evidence with dedicated support:
 * [bitbucket](/client_reference/kosli_pipeline_artifact_report_evidence_bitbucket-pullrequest/) and [github](/client_reference/kosli_pipeline_artifact_report_evidence_github-pullrequest/) pull request - verify and report if a pull request exists for a commit used to build your artifact
 * [junit](/client_reference/kosli_pipeline_artifact_report_evidence_junit/) - report the result of your unit test (requires results as XML in JUnit format)
 * [snyk](/client_reference/kosli_pipeline_artifact_report_evidence_snyk/) - report Snyk vulnerability scan